BurukalaManiReethika/student-management-system/README.md

 # 🎓 Student Management System

-A modern and responsive Student Management System built with Flask, SQLite, HTML, CSS, and JavaScript.
+A modern and responsive Student Management System built with Flask, SQLite, HTML, CSS, and JavaScript

 ## 🚀 Features